goldmoondev/goldmoondev/README.md

-Sure!
-Here’s how you can fill it out:

 - 👋 Hi, I’m @nnhatdev
 - 👀 I’m interested in frontend development and AI engineering.
 - 🌱 I’m currently learning advanced frontend techniques and AI applications.